headlamp-k8s/headlamp-website/blog/2024-08-08-opencost-plugin/index.md

 Replace `<Prometheus-Namespace>` and `<Prometheus-Service>` with the namespace in which you have installed prometheus and prometheus service name.
 :::

-## Installing KubeCost plugin from the plugin Catalog
+## Installing OpenCost plugin from the plugin Catalog

 1. In Headlamp’s home screen click on Plugin Catalog > Catalog.
 2. Click the OpenCost plugin from the list of plugins that are displayed.